foo123/editor-grammar/grammar-reference.md

 A ==> Cb> B C <Ca
 ```

-They become `lookbehind` (i.e `Cb>`) and `lookahead` (i.e `<Ca`) kind of tokens respectively. `Lookahead` tokens cover some of this functionality and (context) actions that store/lookup (previous) symbols cover the other functionality.
-Thus non-trivial context-sensitive parsing becomes possible in an otherwise simple grammar.
+They become `lookbehind` (i.e `Cb>`) and `lookahead` (i.e `<Ca`) kind of tokens respectively. `Lookahead` tokens cover some of this functionality and (context) actions that store/lookup (previous) symbols cover the other functionality. <!--In a sense, while `lookahead` tokens *parse without consuming* input, `lookbehind` tokens *consume without parsing*.--> Thus non-trivial context-sensitive parsing becomes possible in an otherwise simple grammar.

-One should not confuse *semantics* with *context-sensitivity*.
-For example that *"whether a symbol is already defined or is unique is a semantical action and not related to syntax"*.
-This is misleading because context-sensitive syntax in fact handles these examples.
-What would seem like *semantics* for what are called context-free grammars, is just *syntax* (in context, *context* implies *positional memory*) for so-called (general) context-sensitive grammars.
+One should not confuse *semantics* with *context-sensitivity* in grammar.
+For example that *"whether a symbol is already defined or is unique or matches another symbol is a semantical action and not related to syntax"*.
+This is misleading because context-sensitive syntax in fact handles these cases.
+What would seem like *semantics* for what are called context-free grammars, is just *syntax* (in context, *context* implies *positional memory*) for so-called (general) context-sensitive grammars. <!--Semantics (or even pragmatics for those who like to make such distinction) involves what the program *intends* to do, how it relates to external environment and the programmer and so on.-->

-There are other approaches to (mild or strong) context-sensitivity grammar parsing for example: using indices in productions ([indexed grammars](https://en.wikipedia.org/wiki/Indexed_grammar)) or attached attributes ([attribute grammars](https://en.wikipedia.org/wiki/Attribute_grammar)), [visibly pushdown grammars](https://en.wikipedia.org/wiki/Nested_word), [parsing expression grammars with lookaheads](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
+There are other approaches to (mild or strong) context-sensitive grammar parsing for example: using indices in productions ([indexed grammars](https://en.wikipedia.org/wiki/Indexed_grammar)) or extra attached attributes ([attribute grammars](https://en.wikipedia.org/wiki/Attribute_grammar)), [visibly pushdown grammars](https://en.wikipedia.org/wiki/Nested_word), [parsing expression grammars with lookaheads](https://en.wikipedia.org/wiki/Parsing_expression_grammar).
 This approach uses **a set of simple, generic and composable action tokens**, which can also support or simulate other approaches (e.g visibly pushdown tokens, lookahead tokens, lookbehind tokens, attached attributes, etc).
+Another way to look at it is that `action` tokens enable to declaratively describe **non-linear syntax** (involving multiple correlated dimensions), which in the final analysis is *context-sensitivity* (eg positional memory and correlation).

 ####Lex shorthand type annotations